 The view of the

-building on the left is a 3,800-square-foot condo with
+southwest.
+The building on the right is a

 Rendering courtesy of Jason